-A patient is an individual who is sick, injured, wounded or otherwise incapacitated or helpless and/or seeks immediate medical attention for whom EMS has been activated.
-A person that denies the need for EMS but any reasonable EMS provider can see that a person(s) has an obvious injury or illness, should be considered a patient and treated as such.
+A patient is an individual who is sick, injured, wounded or otherwise incapacitated or helpless and seeks immediate medical attention for whom EMS has been activated.
+A person that denies the need for medical treatment and/or transport, but any reasonable EMS provider can see that a person(s) has an obvious injury or illness, should be considered a patient and treated as such.